 A native of Athens Greece, Russian violinist Alexander Volkov joined the Detroit Symphony Orchestra in 2020.

-Alexander studied with Professor Atis Bankas and Peter Seminovs at the Phil and Eli Taylor Academy for Young Artists as well as the Glenn Gould School in Toronto.
+Volkov studied with Professor Atis Bankas and Peter Seminovs at the Phil and Eli Taylor Academy for Young Artists as well as the Glenn Gould School in Toronto.
 He was a recipient of The Ihnatowycz Emerging Artist Scholarships, receiving full scholarship for his degree.

-Prior to joining the symphony, Alexander held section violin positions at the Canadian Opera Company in Toronto, Canada and Quebec Symphony Orchestra in Quebec City, Canada.
+Prior to joining the symphony, Volkov held section violin positions at the Canadian Opera Company in Toronto, Canada and Quebec Symphony Orchestra in Quebec City, Canada.
 He was a frequent substitute violinist at the Toronto Symphony Orchestra.
 He owes his achievements to his parents, who are graduates of the Moscow Conservatory and have extensive musical backgrounds.